KuraFire/v1.goinglovefirst.com/_posts/2020-05-04-create-better-world-tomorrow.md

 The world of yesterday was unsustainable.
 Today, more than ever, we have an opportunity to consciously envision and create a better world for tomorrow.

-A better, sustainable and brighter future takes more than radical overhaul of economic systems and governments.
-Countless areas of human life and civilization will need radical rethinking, but perhaps the most critical domain is the one each of us can change starting today:
+A better, sustainable and brighter future takes more than [radical overhaul of economic systems and governments](https://www.theguardian.com/world/2020/apr/08/amsterdam-doughnut-model-mend-post-coronavirus-economy), although those are very necessary steps.
+Countless areas of [human society will a grounds-up rethinking](https://www.newyorker.com/culture/annals-of-inquiry/the-coronavirus-and-our-future), but perhaps the most critical domain is the one each of us can change starting today:

 ### How we think about ourselves and others